 Global Earth observation community and European contributions

 The European Union contributes to the global Earth observation community through its many funding instruments, including the H2020 framework program.
-Different aspects of agriculture including following up the 2011 Declaration, as been addressed through a number of projects, resulting today in a need to coordination, connecting the dots.
+Different aspects of agriculture, including the 2011 Declaration, which have been addressed through a number of projects, resulting today in a need to coordination, connecting the dots.
 This need to connecting the dots in the agriculture sector is the background for the EO4agri project.

-Many EO solutions and corresponding market demands exists, however it is fragmented knowledge and activities, thus there is a need to connecting the dots, not only for global initiatives like GEOGLAM but for most related sectors as well!
+Many EO solutions and corresponding market demands exist, however, it is fragmented knowledge and activities, thus there is a need to connecting the dots, not only for global initiatives like GEOGLAM but for most related sectors as well!

 We believe that EO4Agri can play a crucial role in connecting knowledge and activities on a technical/scientifically as well as a community-building level for various domains.